 South Carolina students who posted 'Whites Only', 'Colored Only' signs in school disciplined, officials say

-Several South Carolina high school students have been disciplined for their roles in a "racially offensive" prank depicting Jim Crow-era water fountains.
+Several South Carolina high school students have been disciplined for their roles in a racially offensive prank depicting Jim Crow-era water fountains.

 A photo posted to Facebook on Wednesday shows two water fountains at West Ashley High School in Charleston with signs above them reading "Whites Only" and "Colored Only."